-From Yellowstone and Yosemite to the Everglades and Acadia, the U.S. National Parks, instituted by President Ulysses S. Grant in 1872, see more than 80 million visitors each year.
+From Yellowstone and Yosemite to the Everglades and Acadia, the U.S. National Parks, instituted by President Ulysses S. Grant in 1872, see hundreds of millions of visitors each year.
 Road trips to the parks are a rite of childhood, and for good reason: There’s no adventure quite like the great outdoors.
 While the National Park system includes some 60 different areas, some are better than others for exploring on foot with kids.
 Here are our top picks for a family hiking excursion.

 The most visited of the parks, Great Smoky Mountains National Park sits right along the border between Tennessee and North Carolina, with old-growth forest, waterfalls and wetlands stretching for 800 square miles.
 The 4-mile Porters Creek trail, especially beautiful in the spring with wildflowers covering the forest floor, follows a stream and forks left toward Fern Branch Falls, where a 90-foot fall cascades down moss-covered rocks and ferns.

 Ciao Bambino can help!
 Our Family Vacation Advisors can help you book vetted kid-friendly accommodations, plan activities and more.
 Click to send us a request! >

 This otherworldly desert landscape, a few hours east of Los Angeles, is dotted with twisty native Joshua trees — they look like something out of a Dr. Seuss book.
 Kids will love climbing boulders (the 1.5-mile Barker Dam trail is a favorite), visiting the Cholla Cactus Garden and gazing up at the star-filled night sky.
 Given National Park status in 1994, Joshua Tree, which is close to Palm Springs, is steadily rising in popularity.